 The Means of Distribution

 There are two ways by which people distribute pirated materials.
-The first way involves distribution to ignorant consumers who are oblivious of the fact that they purchased or received pirated items.
+The first way involves distribution to ignorant consumers who are oblivious to the fact that they purchased or received pirated items.
 Another way is the distribution to those who buy pirated products knowing full well that they are pirated.
-According to the Business Software Alliance, software piracy costs the Industry $51 billion in the year 2009.
+According to the Business Software Alliance, software piracy costs the industry $51 billion in the year 2009.

 This illegal reproduction and distribution creates a diversion of money from the producers and distributors of products such as audio recordings, making companies that invest in production and distribution receive less income for their work.